Zach McKinstry Player Props: Tigers vs. White Sox

 Zach McKinstry At The Plate

-- McKinstry is hitting .288 with seven doubles, four home runs and 24 walks.
+- McKinstry is batting .279 with seven doubles, four home runs and 24 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.